Introduction

 - Technical perspective – it acts as an application domain configurator, centralizing technical parameters, managing service availability and even scheduling technical tasks dynamically.

-- Business perspective – it functions as a product, tariff and coverage configurator, enabling advanced data validation and risk-based premium calculations without coding.
+- Business perspective – it functions as a product, tariff and coverage configurator, enabling advanced data validation, risk-based premium calculations, and advanced data capture through customizable forms and workflows without coding.

 Why Centralizing Business Rules Matters

 Before implementing Higson, many configurations were stored in large, scattered Excel files.
-This created bottlenecks: only a handful of “Excel experts” knew how to maintain them, which slowed down changes and introduced operational risks if key staff were unavailable.
+Business analysts were often responsible for maintaining these files, which created bottlenecks: only a handful of “Excel experts” knew how to maintain them, which slowed down changes and introduced operational risks if key staff were unavailable.

 With a business rules engine, all product logic, underwriting rules and parameter dictionaries are versioned, centrally stored and easily accessible to business users.
-This means that updating general terms and conditions, adjusting tariffs or complying with new regulations can be done quickly, with full history tracking and no IT deployments.
+The rules engine allows users to efficiently build and update product logic, so updating general terms and conditions, adjusting tariffs or complying with new regulations can be done quickly, with full history tracking and no IT deployments.

 The Drivers for Adopting a Rules Engine